Twelve Tribes communities

-The Twelve Tribes, formerly known as the Vine Christian Community Church, the Northeast Kingdom Community Church, the Messianic Communities, and the Community Apostolic Order is a new religious movement founded by Gene Spriggs (now known as Yoneq) that sprang out of the Jesus movement in 1972 in Chattanooga, Tennessee.

-The group calls itself an attempt to recreate the 1st-century church as it is described in the Book of Acts; the name "Twelve Tribes" is also derived from a quote of the Apostle Paul in Acts 26:7.
-The group has ignited controversy and garnered unfavorable attention from the media, the anti-cult movement and governments.
+The Twelve Tribes, formerly known as the Vine Christian Community Church, the Northeast Kingdom Community Church, the Messianic Communities, and the Community Apostolic Order, is a movement which is described as either a cult or a new religious movement.
+It was founded by Gene Spriggs and sprang out of the Jesus movement in 1972 in Chattanooga, Tennessee.
+The group calls itself an attempt to recreate the 1st-century church as it is described in the Book of Acts.

+The group's origins in Chattanooga led to planted churches in surrounding areas.
+In the late seventies, the group began a community in Island Pond, Vermont.
+The group eventually left Tennessee and moved primarily to Vermont.
+The Twelve Tribes's beliefs resemble those of Christian fundamentalism, the Hebrew Roots movement, Messianic Judaism, and the Sacred Name Movement; however, the group believes that all other denominations are fallen, and it therefore refuses to align itself with any denomination or movement.
+The group also exclusively uses the original Hebrew name of "Yahshua" for Jesus.
+Believing that the name "Yahshua" represents the nature of Jesus, the group bestows upon each member a Hebrew name that is meant to reflect the personality of the individual.

+They have been criticized for their beliefs and practices, including for their supremacist views towards black and Jewish people outside of their membership.
+The group's teachings have been characterized as racist, misogynistic and homophobic, and ex-members report excessive corporal punishment, failure to stop child sexual abuse, and exploitation of followers for labor.
+Authorities removed forty children from the group in Germany after a journalist showed evidence of child abuse.
+The action was upheld by the European Court of Human Rights.

+Common sources for funding, and also that serve as a means to interact with and engage the public, include restaurants like "The Yellow Deli" and community marketplaces.

 History

+Origins

-The origins of the Twelve Tribes movement can be traced back to a ministry for teenagers which was called the "Light Brigade" in 1972.
-The ministry operated out of a small coffee shop called "The Lighthouse" in the home of Gene Spriggs and his wife Marsha.
-The Light Brigade began living communally and opened a restaurant called "The Yellow Deli" while its members were attending several churches, before they decided to join the First Presbyterian Church.
+The origins of the Twelve Tribes can be tracked back to the "Light Brigade," a 1972 teenagers' ministry.
+The ministry operated out of "The Lighthouse," a small coffee shop in the home of Gene Spriggs and wife Marsha.
+The Light Brigade began living communally and opened a restaurant, "The Yellow Deli", while its members were attending several churches, before they decided to join the First Presbyterian Church.
 Members of the Light Brigade, while affiliated with First Presbyterian, caused friction within its establishment by bringing in anyone who was willing to come with them, including members of different social classes and racial groups, a practice which was not engaged in at that time.
 On January 12, 1975, the group arrived at First Presbyterian only to find out that the service had been cancelled for the Super Bowl, this led the group to form The Vine Christian Community Church.
-During this time, the church "planted" churches, each with its own Yellow Deli, in Dalton and Trenton, Georgia; Mentone, Alabama; and Dayton, Tennessee.
+During this time, the group "planted" churches, each with its own Yellow Deli, in Dalton and Trenton, Georgia; Mentone, Alabama; and Dayton, Tennessee.